the-corg/full-stack-open/README.md

 ## Part 4.
 Testing Express servers, user administration
 ### a.
 Structure of backend application, introduction to testing
 ### b.
 Testing the backend
-- `part4/bloglist-backend`: Exercises 4.1 - 4.14, unit testing and integration testing for a simple backend application
 ### c.
 User administration
+### d.
+Token authentication
+- `part4/bloglist-backend`: Exercises 4.1 - 4.23, a simple backend application that allows for user authentication and authorization and is tested using both unit testing and integration testing
 In progress...